cambridge-cares/TheWorldAvatar/Agents/FloodAssessmentAgent/README.md

 &nbsp;
 # 3. Agent Integration Test

 As this derivation agent modifies the knowledge graph automatically, it is  recommended to run integration tests before deploying it for production.
 A few integration tests are provided in the `tests` repository.
 Although the agent is designed to be deployed to a larger Docker stack, the integration tests can be run as standalone (dockerised) agent.
-Blazegraph and PostgreSQL are spun up as Docker containers using the `testcontainers` library.
+Blazegraph is spun up as Docker containers using the `testcontainers` library.

 All tests are located in the `test_example_agent.py` file while all fixtures and utility functions are provided in the `conftest.py` file: